KardinalAI/gorabbit/README.md

 client := gorabbit.NewClient(options)
 ```

-> :information_source: There is a setting for each property.
+> :information_source: There is a setter method for each property.

 #### Using struct initialization